varr0k/SR5Initiative/README.md

 ## Notes

 The app is designed to run as a Blazor webapp, and (hopefully!) includes support for Progressive Web App functions - that way, it can be saved to your device of choice for later, offline use.

-Does not currently include tie-breaking functionality - this will be added soon!

 ## Authors